iftekharrizz/Melodious-chat/README.md

-# melodious_chat
+# melodious_chatapp

-A simple chat application with exciting features.
+A new Flutter application.

 ## Getting Started